swcarpentry/python-novice-inflammation/pages/04-cond.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with Python
+subtitle: Making Choices
+minutes: 30
 ---

-## Making Choices

 Our previous lessons have shown us how to manipulate data, define our own functions, and repeat things.